Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 This is a framework built off of asar that manages SNES game disassemblies and homebrew.
 It was originally designed for Super Mario World, but as I disassembled more games, it needed to change and adapt to accomidate what these ROMs did.
 Now, this framework is fairly capable of handling many different SNES ROMs.
 For questions and feedback, visit my Discord server at http://discord.gg/TUDwsCg.
 For contributions, visit my Github page at https://github.com/Yoshifanatic1?tab=repositories

-In addition, this framework and all compatible disassemblies are public domain.
+In addition, this framework and all compatible disassemblies are licensed under GPL-3.0.
 You're free to edit, copy, etc. this framework and any disassemblies made with no strings attached.
 Credit is appreciated, but not required.

 Table of Contents (use ctrl+F)
 - Basic Usage